saylordotorg/course_cust105/Unit01.md

+---
+layout: default
+title: "CUST105: Customer Service"
+course_description: "This course provides a solid foundation in the areas of computer skills, business communications, and best practices in customer service."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Customer Service Workplace** <span id="1"></span> *The fundamental duties of a Customer Service Worker (CSW) are to answer questions and resolve problems.
 Success in this regard depends on the